 Voice of the customer optimization (VOCO) is acknowledging everything that your customers have told you, and then doing something about it.

 Companies with a strong VOCO strategy have found that the customers they engaged with on a consistent basis bought 90 percent more often and spent 60 percent more in each transaction.
-VOCO instills brand trust, which fosters brand loyalty and, in turn, breeds more brand investment.
+VOCO instills brand trust, which fosters brand loyalty and, in turn, breeds more brand investment and eventually more revenue.

 Building Your Own Voice of the Customer Program

 With a documented program in place, you can take action on the voice of the customer.
 You can leverage all that data to:

 - Deliver insights, like product management, to different departments.

 - Improve your CX.

 Here are a few tips to help you develop and execute a strong VOC program:

 Not every buyer persona has the same pain points, goals, and expectations as another.
 By segmenting your feedback, you can learn how you should customize your products, services, and strategies to cater to the full scope of your user base.